Olaxan/dual-deserts/report.md

 Alternatively, it is possible to store the volume as a Signed Distance Field (SDF), and calculate the intersection points and normals analytically.
 An SDF describes, for any given voxel, the distance to the nearest point on the isosurface, as well as the direction (its surface normal).
 The advantage of this is that SDF:s are well-researched and has many interesting properties for volume manipulation, such as easy subtraction and addition.
-"Adding" a shape to another when using SDF:s is for example simply a matter of taking the minimum value of the two fields for any given voxel.
+"Adding" a shape to another when using SDF:s is for example simply a matter of taking the minimum value of the two fields.

 Calculating the normals can be done in two ways:
 Either by deriving the generating functions in advance, or analytically by sampling the generator multiple times with small steps in each direction, calculating the normal based on the change in inclination.
 As the generator function easily grows to be complex, the latter can become fairly costly in the long run.